 Experience the Great Salt Lake’s legendary sunsets on the water with a boat cruise from Exclusive Excursions.
 They offer private and group tours, as well as 20-30 minute float breaks for anyone who'd like to take a dip in the Western Hemisphere's saltiest body of water.

 A veritable birding paradise, the Great Salt Lake plays host to millions of migrating waterfowl in spring and fall, while many seagulls, shorebirds and ducks make it their more permanent home.
 Utah’s state bird, the California Seagull, can be seen in large numbers along with endangered peregrine falcons and bald eagles.

 Open year-round, the campground at the Great Salt Lake State Park accommodates RVs up to 40 feet and has water and electricity available.
 Advance reservations are recommended.

 Because of its high salinity, the Great Salt Lake doesn’t usually freeze in winter, but the tourists (and the bugs) drop off.
 Visit in early winter to see migrating birds and winter residents like bald eagles and ducks.

 What’s with the Smell?
 What About the Bugs?

-Bugs can also be a problem in late spring and summer seasons, but the small brine flies don’t bite, and as soon as you’re on the lake they dissipate.
+Bugs can also be a problem in late spring and summer seasons, but as soon as you’re on the lake they dissipate.
 All the more reason to go for a paddle or swim instead of standing on the sidelines!